andrenho/fast-ecs/README.md

 struct Polygon {
     vector<Point> points = {};
 };
 ```

+Avoid using pointers in components, as it defeats the porpouse of the high speed array of this library.

+Also, remeber that entities and components might be moved within the array, so pointers to the components won't work.
+Always refer to the entities by their number.

 ```C++
 C&   AddComponent<C>(size_t entity, ...);   // add a new component to an entity, calling its constructor